On the $H$-ring structure of infinite Grassmannians: Tools: regularization and taming

 is homotopic to the identity.
 In fact, the target can be considered to be the smaller space

-the standard infinite single-space Grassmannian. \end{point} \begin{point} \textbf{On polynomial constructions} We may observe that our constructions were all finite matrix polynomials in terms of the initial data, except the conjugating matrices $\mathsf B(a)$ in the proof Lemma \ref{lem:thelarge}.
+the standard infinite single-space Grassmannian. \end{point} \begin{point} \textbf{On polynomial constructions} We may observe that our constructions are all finite matrix polynomials in terms of the initial data, except the conjugating matrices $\mathsf B(a)$ in the proof of Lemma \ref{lem:thelarge}.
 But even that term was a matrix of finite Toeplitz type.
-However, even conjugating matrices of finite multiply Toeplitz type will be become essentially finite matrices if we apply the taming construction, because the finitely many component of diagonal type will cancel out leaving an infinite of but inert part of identity on stabilization terms.
+However, even conjugating matrices of finitely multiple Toeplitz type will become essentially finite matrices if we apply the taming construction, because the finitely many components of diagonal type will cancel out, leaving an infinite but inert part of identity on stabilization terms.
 As a consequence, if $\langle b,a \rangle,\langle\tilde b,\tilde a\rangle \in\mathcal G^{(2)}_{\Omega}(\mathfrak A)$ and